 Randalls-town center (Lake Houston Drive and Kingwood Drive).
 Just

 come on in, we're in the bar area and out on the patio!
-It's now
+There's

-we've been there for a while!
-Its a no-pressure way to meet people
+showing up.
+Its a no-pressure way to meet people and expand social

 You should message me if